 Are You Supposed To Use Your Back In Deadlifts?

-Your lower back is only used to a certain amount to maintain a neutral spine or a flat posture.
-You should not be misusing your back by overemphasizing extension of your back at the top, even if you are doing deadlifts on back days.
-The reason why is because it puts too much pressure on your joints and makes your back and hip area very unstable.
+Your lower back is only used to a certain extent to maintain a neutral spine or a flat posture.
+You should not misuse your back by overemphasizing extension at the top, even if you are doing deadlifts on back days.
+This puts too much pressure on your joints and makes your back and hip area very unstable.
 You will inadvertently increase your risk of injury.

 Are You Supposed To Feel Deadlifts In Your Back?